helpers/handlebars-helper-include/README.md

 + [handlebars-helper-moment](https://github.com/helpers/handlebars-helper-moment): {{moment}} handlebars helper.
 Combines the powers of Assemble, Handlebars.js and Moment.js into a great helper to master time.
 + [handlebars-helper-not](https://github.com/helpers/handlebars-helper-not): {{not}} handlebars helper.
 Conditionally render a block if the condition is false.
 This block helper is really just a semantic alternative to {{isnt}}
 + [handlebars-helper-paginate](https://github.com/helpers/handlebars-helper-paginate): {{paginate}} handlebars helper.
 Made for Assemble, the static site generator for Node.js, Grunt.js and Yeoman.
++ [handlebars-helper-partial](https://github.com/helpers/handlebars-helper-partial): Handlebars helper, alternative to built-in partials.
+Like Assemble itself, this helper will automatically determine the correct context to use, or a context may be explicitly passed in as a second parameter.
 + [handlebars-helper-pkg](https://github.com/helpers/handlebars-helper-pkg): {{pkg}} handlebars helper, for retrieving a value from your project's package.json
 + [handlebars-helper-post](https://github.com/helpers/handlebars-helper-post): {{post}} handlebars helper, for including a post, or a list of posts.
 + [handlebars-helper-prettify](https://github.com/helpers/handlebars-helper-prettify): {{prettify}} handlebars helper, for formatting ("beautifying") HTML, CSS and JavaScript.